Glossary

 Preventing Overfitting

-• Early Stopping: Monitoring the model's performance on a validation set during training and stopping training early when validation performance starts to degrade can prevent overfitting.
-This prevents the model from continuing to learn noise from the training data.
+• Early Stopping: Monitoring the model's performance on the validation dataset during training and stopping the training process when validation performance starts to degrade, preventing the model from learning noise in later epochs.
+See an explanation of early stopping in Keras.

-By understanding and addressing overfitting, developers can build more reliable and effective AI models for various applications, ensuring they perform well in real-world scenarios beyond the training environment.
-Tools like Ultralytics HUB can assist in experiment tracking and model evaluation, aiding in the detection and mitigation of overfitting during the model development process.
+By understanding and addressing overfitting, developers can build more reliable and effective AI models.
+Tools like Ultralytics HUB can assist in experiment tracking and model evaluation, aiding in the detection and mitigation of overfitting during the model development lifecycle.

 Read all